Defining an additional service with Docker Compose

 Restrictions on the docker-compose.yaml file

-The main docker-compose.yaml file is exclusively reserved for ddev's use, and will be overwritten on ddev upgrades and when a project is started, so it should not be edited, or edits will be lost.
-If you need to override configuration provided by docker-compose.yaml, use an additional file to do so.
+The main docker-compose.yaml file is exclusively reserved for ddev's use, and will be overwritten every time a project is started, so it should not be edited because edits will be lost.
+If you need to override configuration provided by docker-compose.yaml, use an additional file "docker-compose.

 Confirming docker-compose configurations